coderarjob/meghaos-x86/docs/x86/notes/virtual_memory_manager.md

 bits is index to select a PDE, the next 10 bits is index to select a PTE, the next 12 bits is used to access each byte in the page.

-In recursive mapping, the last PDE has the address of the PD instead of a PT.
-With this simple change now, each of the PT in the PD now has a corresponding virtual address.
+In recursive mapping, the last PDE has the physical address of the PD instead of a PT.
+With this simple change now, each PT in the PD now has a corresponding virtual address.

 Here is how a virtual address to PT works - Going from MSB to LSB, the first 10 bits is index to select a PDE (here it is always 0x3FF, select the 1024th PDE), the next 10 bits is index to select